oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 ### 3.40.5 children property <a id='children-property'></a>

-A `node` object **MAY** contain a property named `children` whose value is an array of zero or more unique ([§3.7.3](#array-properties-with-unique-values)) `node` objects, referred to as “child nodes.”
+A `node` object **MAY** contain a property named `children` whose value is an array of zero or more unique ([§3.7.3](#array-properties-with-unique-values)) `node` objects, referred to as "child nodes."

-Child nodes are logically subordinate to their containing node, and form a “nested graph” within that node.
+Child nodes are logically subordinate to their containing node, and form a "nested graph" within that node.

 ## 3.41 edge object <a id='edge-object'></a>